 Cannabis has the potential for people with PTSD.
 THC and CBD could attenuate the “bad memories” that flood the brain in response to PTSD triggers (such as a sudden loud noise), according to researchers at the National Center for PTSD in Palo Alto, California.
 For 47 people with PTSD who participated in a clinical trial in Canada in 2009, taking THC at night meant having fewer and less intense nightmares.

 In June, outside a dispensary in central Florida, a Vietnam veteran in his dog tags and camouflage shorts said that using an e-cigarette helped him when nothing else could.
 “It gives me too much anxiety.
-Taking Xanax, Prozac, Zoloft, or Valium didn’t help,” says John, who asked that his last name be omitted.
+Taking Xanax, medical benefits of marijuanas, Prozac, Zoloft, or Valium didn’t help,” says John, who asked that his last name be omitted.
 “But I can go home, smoke a few puffs, and calmly take care of my mother, who lives with me.
 When I feel angry at the whole world — and I get so angry that I get to fight with people — it helps me.”.